OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Demos/03-teams/Readme.md

     ![Screenshot of connectors list in Microsoft Teams](../../Images/Exercise3-06.png)

-1. An dialog window is shown with the general and notification information described on the Connector Developer portal.
+1. A dialog window is shown with the general and notification information described on the Connector Developer portal.
 Select the **Visit site to install** button.

     ![Screenshot of information dialog in Microsoft Teams](../../Images/Exercise3-07.png)